 - iOS 10 Vs. Android 7.0: A Quick Comparison

-Many of the more prevalent security breaches have emerged from email, messaging applications, and web browsing.
+Many more prevalent security breaches have emerged from email, messaging applications, and web browsing.
 SP2 targets these vulnerabilities through enhanced security default settings and improved attachment control using the Attachment Execution Service (AES) API.
 SP2 also protects against malicious Active X controls and code by “locking down” the Local Machine security zone much the same way it protects web pages through security zones set within the Internet Options of Internet Explorer.
 Active X controls can’t run in the local machine zone unless the user gives permission.
 The same is true of JavaScript and binary code.
 Scripts are also prevented from elevating the security zone to a less restrictive setting.

 MIME types are handled more safely by renaming files to match their true types before placing them in the cache.
-SP2 also tightens up access to cached objects by blocking access when navigating away from the page that loaded the object.
+SP2 also tightens access to cached objects by blocking access when navigating away from the page that loaded the thing.
 Finally, SP2 has added a pop-up blocker within the Privacy tab of IE’s Internet Options.
 Users are notified when pop-ups are encountered, and they can choose to view the pop-ups they want to see.
 Restrictions are also placed on pop-ups’ size, format, and placement, preventing borderless windows that might cover other pages.

 Other Features: